Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (2) specify the grounds upon which reversal or modification of the order is sought;

-• (3) be signed by the appellant or his legal representative; and
+• (3) be signed by the appellant or her or his legal representative; and

-• (4) comply with any other requirements for actions filed in the Band’s Court of Central Jurisdiction, as established by that court.
+• (4) comply with any other requirements for actions filed in the District Court, as established by the Court.

-• (c) Except as provided elsewhere in this chapter, the order of the TERO Commission shall be stayed pending the determination of the Court.
-The director may petition and, for good cause shown, the Court may order the party filing the appeal to post a bond sufficient to cover the monetary damages that the TERO Commission assessed against the party or to assure the party’s compliance with other sanctions or remedial actions imposed by the TERO Commission’s order in the event that order is upheld by the Court.
+• (c) Except as provided elsewhere in this chapter, the order of the TERO Commission shall remain in full force and effect pending the determination of the Court in the absence of an injunction staying the TERO Commissioner’s order.
+The TERO Director may petition and, for good cause shown, the Court may order the party filing the appeal to post a bond sufficient to cover the monetary damages that the TERO Commission assessed against the party or to assure the party’s compliance with other sanctions or remedial actions imposed by the TERO Commission’s order in the event that order is upheld by the Court.

-• (e) If a party has failed to come into compliance with a decision of the TERO Commission from which no appeal has been taken or a decision of the Court, within 20 days after receipt of notice of such decision, the Director shall petition the Court and the Court shall grant such orders as are necessary and appropriate to enforce the orders of the TERO Commission or Court.
+• (f) If a party has failed to come into compliance with a decision of the TERO Commission from which no appeal has been taken, or a decision of the Court, within 20 calendar days after receipt of notice of such decision, the TERO Director shall petition the Court and the Court shall grant such orders as are necessary and appropriate to enforce the orders of the TERO Commission or Court.

-• (f) If the order of the TERO Commission is reversed or modified, the Court shall specifically direct the TERO Commission as to further action the TERO Commission shall take in the matter, including making and entering any order or orders in connection therewith, and the limitations, or conditions to be contained therein.
+• (g) If the order of the TERO Commission is reversed or modified, the Court shall specifically direct the TERO Commission as to further action the TERO Commission shall take in the matter, including making and entering any order or orders in connection therewith, and the limitations or conditions to be contained therein.

 Historical and Statutory Notes